DenverDAO/COMStack/README.md

 * Collaborative Documents
 * Project Management

-All tied around an incentivized meritocratic governance: earning reputation (brownie points) as one participates then in turn applies to said participant's weight (stake) when it comes time to vote on decisions pertaining to the organization.
+All tied around an incentivized meritocratic governance: as participants earn reputation (brownie points), that in turn is said participants' weight (stake) when it comes time to vote on decisions pertaining to the organization.

 [See some of the proposed meritocracy apps here!](https://github.com/DenverDAO/DACStack/wiki/Proposed-Meritocracy-Apps)